Deterministic Sparse Suffix Sorting in the Restore Model: Sparse Suffix Sorting in Text Space

-The \intWort{truncated \hTree{}~(\thTree{})} is the truncated version of the \hTree{}.
-It is defined analogously as the \teTree{} (see \Cref{secTSESPImpl}), with the exception of the surnames: For each repetitive node, we mark whether its surname is the name of an upper node, of an $\eta$-node, or of a lower node.
-Therefore, we need to save the names of certain lower nodes in the reverse dictionary of~$\dic$.
-This is only necessary when an upper node or an $\eta$-node~$v$ has a surname that is the name of a lower node.
-If~$v$ is an upper node having a surname equal to the name of a lower node, the $\eta$-nodes in the subtree rooted at~$v$ have the same surname, too.
-So the number of lower node entries in the reverse dictionary is upper bounded by the number of $\eta$-nodes, and each lower node generates a substring of length less than $3^\eta$.
-We conclude that the results of \Cref{lemmaBuildTSESP} and \Cref{lemmaTruncatedLCE} apply to the \thTree{}, too.
+\block{Surnames} Augmenting the (remaining) nodes of the \thTreeF{} with surnames cannot be done as trivially as in the standard HSP tree construction, since a repetitive node can have a surname equal to the name of a lower node (remember that lower nodes are generated only temporarily, and hence are not maintained in the reverse dictionary).
+To maintain the surnames pointing to lower nodes, we need to save the names of certain lower nodes in a supplementary reverse dictionary~$\dic'$ of~$\dic$.
+This is only necessary when one of the remaining nodes (i.e., the upper nodes and the $\eta$-nodes) in the \thTreeF{} has a surname that is the name of a lower node.
+If such a remaining node~$v$ is an upper node having a surname equal to the name of a lower node, the $\eta$-nodes in the subtree rooted at~$v$ have also the same surname.
+Hence, the number of entries in~$\dic'$ is upper bounded by the number of $\eta$-nodes.
+The dictionary~$\dic'$ is filled with the surnames of the children of all $\eta$-nodes, whose number is at most $3n/2^\eta$.
+Filling or querying~$\dic'$ takes the same time as maintaining the $\eta$-nodes. \end{proof}